 These interest rate swap agreements are designated as cash flow hedges of specific term note securitization transactions.
-During the term of each agreement, the fair value is recorded in other assets or other liabilities on the consolidated balance sheet, and unrealized gains or losses are recorded in the equity section of the balance sheet.
+During the term of each agreement, the fair value is recorded in other assets or other liabilities on the Consolidated Balance Sheets, and unrealized gains or losses are recorded in the equity section of the Consolidated Balance Sheets.
 The Company expects to terminate each agreement simultaneously with the pricing of the related term securitization, and amortize any realized gain or loss as an adjustment to interest expense over the term of the related borrowing.

 Certain of these agreements were terminated simultaneously with the pricing of the related term securitization transactions.
-For each terminated agreement, the realized gain or loss was deferred and recorded in the equity section of the balance sheet, and is being amortized as an adjustment to interest expense over the term of the related borrowing.
+For each terminated agreement, the realized gain or loss was deferred and recorded in the equity section of the Consolidated Balance Sheets, and is being amortized as an adjustment to interest expense over the term of the related borrowing.

 We issued a term note securitization in July, 2004 with certain classes of notes issued at variable rates to investors.
 We simultaneously entered into interest rate swap contracts to convert these borrowings to a fixed interest cost to the Company for the term of the borrowing.
 These interest rate swap agreements are designated as cash flow hedges of the term note securitization.
-The fair value is recorded in other assets or other liabilities on the consolidated balance sheet, and unrealized gains or losses are recorded in the equity section of the balance sheet.
+The fair value is recorded in other assets or other liabilities on the Consolidated Balance Sheets, and unrealized gains or losses are recorded in the equity section of the Consolidated Balance Sheets.